-The World Trade Centre Toronto’s (WTC-T) Market Activation Program is an experiential program offering outbound trade missions for Canadian businesses seeking commercial opportunities and unfettered access to international markets – virtually (vMAP) and in situ (MAP).
-The program’s activities are strategically guided by the WTC-T’s Priority Export Markets Report, the Board’s Trade & Commercialization Policy Committee, and our ongoing research and client-expressed needs.
+The World Trade Centre Toronto’s (WTC-T) Market Activation Program (MAP) is an experiential program offering outbound trade missions and trade education for Canadian businesses seeking commercial opportunities and unfettered access to international markets.
+The program prepares companies to understand markets, tackle trade challenges, and activate sales internationally.
+MAP is strategically guided by the WTC-T’s Opportunity Knocks report, a provincial internationalization strategy focused on Ontario SMEs.

 Priority Export Markets Report – While developing WTC-T‘s programming, it became clear more data on priority sectors was needed to determine the best markets to export or expand business via the curation of out- and in-bound missions.
 Supported by JPMorgan Chase and the City of Toronto, the Priority Export Markets Report marks the first policy publication for the WTC-T. This report represents the foundation for MAP – a strategic blueprint guiding our core activities and equipping our region’s SMEs with the knowledge they need to seize market opportunities beyond our borders.